-To register a client application to an existing API, the client application must first request access.
-When the request is approved by the API owner, a contract is created between the client application and the API, and the client application is registered.
+To register a client application to an existing API or API Group, the client application must first request access.
+When the request is approved by the API or API Group owner, a contract is created between the client application and the API or API Group, and the client application is registered.

-If you don’t have an application to link to your API, you can create the application in the Request Access menu.
-You can then click Request Access to connect your application and the API.
-Some APIs require selecting a service-level agreement (SLA), accepting terms and conditions, or both.
+If you don’t have an application to link to the API or API Group, you can create the application in the Request Access menu.
+You can then click Request Access to connect your application and the API or API Group.
+Some APIs and API Groups require selecting a service-level agreement (SLA), and some APIs and API Groups require accepting terms and conditions.

-APIs that are protected by a client ID enforcement policy require client applications to provide a client ID and optional client secret.
+APIs and API Groups that are protected by a client ID enforcement policy require client applications to provide a client ID and optional client secret.
 The client ID and client secret credentials are automatically created when the client application is registered.

-An API owner can use API Manager to view all API contracts ever created for an API instance.
-An API consumer can use Exchange’s My Applications page to view the API contracts created between an API instance and that consumer’s client applications.
+An API owner can use API Manager to view all API contracts ever created for an API or API Group instance.
+An API consumer can use the Exchange My Applications page to view the contracts created between an API instance or API Group instance and that consumer’s client applications.